Explainer: Paid and Unpaid Leave Policies in the United States

 [2] Leave for one’s own serious health issue leave requires hospitalization or an incapacity lasting three or more days and continuing care by a health provider.

 [3] Maryland’s program was initially set to begin collecting contributions in October 2023 and begin paying benefits in January 2025; the bill had passed in a veto override vote in 2022 and the outgoing administration did not make as much progress as was needed to meet this timeline.
 In May 2023, Governor Wes Moore signed legislation making some adjustments to the program and providing for a longer implementation timeline.
 See Maryland SB 828.
+The timeline was delayed again in the 2024 legislative session, so that contributions now will begin on July 1, 2025 and benefits will begin on July 1, 2026.
+See SB0485.
 This explainer presents the details of the program as amended.

 [5] Estimated share of the workforce using paid family and medical leave is based on the number of approved claims from sources cited in Note 3 divided by the number of employed people in the civilian workforce, where programs cover some public sector workers, or the private sector, where programs only cover private sector workers.
 Employment data for some states (California, New Jersey, Rhode Island, Massachusetts, and Connecticut) is likely to slightly overestimate the number of employed covered workers because of only partial or inconsistent coverage of public sector workers.
 In addition, the lack of wage or eligibility information for employed workers adds some additional amount of uncertainty to these estimates.
 Employment estimates were taken from the midpoint of the time period for paid leave claims, with sources and dates as follows:

-• New Jersey: July 2021 (Note: employed people, likely an overestimate due to inconsistent coverage in the public sector, also during the pandemic)
+- New Jersey: July 2022 (Note: employed people, likely an overestimate due to inconsistent coverage in the public sector)